 So how do you “do” Christmas gifts in your family?

 (This was originally posted in November 2007.
 Lots of good food for thought and ideas in the comments!
-If you are a long-time reader, you might find it interesting to see what you wrote four years ago.
+If you are a long-time reader, you might find it interesting to see what you wrote all those years ago.
 And feel free to continue to add new comments that might encourage someone else.
 Enjoy!)